 In both cases, Editors are expected to begin editing and respond to their Writers in a timely manner.
 We request that Editors assist in the process every 4 months (every other issue).
 If you cannot meet that, contact the Editorial leadership.
 We would rather have you on the team and contributing a small amount than not having you at all.

-How to acquire this role: Request it from the Editing Department Chair or a Deputy and be prepared to demonstrate your ability to edit English language text.
+How to acquire this role: Request it from the Editorial Department Chair or a Deputy and be prepared to demonstrate your ability to edit English language text.

 Art Department Chair, Deputy Chair